GoogleCloudPlatform/terraform-google-enterprise-genai/5-app-infra/projects/machine-learning/README.md

    mv common.auto.example.tfvars common.auto.tfvars
    ```

 1. Update the file with values from your environment and 0-bootstrap.
-See any of the business unit 1 envs folders [README.md](./business_unit_1/production/README.md) files for additional information on the values in the `common.auto.tfvars` file.
+See any of the business unit 3 envs folders [README.md](./business_unit_3/production/README.md) files for additional information on the values in the `common.auto.tfvars` file.

    ```bash
    export remote_state_bucket=$(terraform -chdir="../terraform-example-foundation/0-bootstrap/" output -raw projects_gcs_bucket_tfstate)
    echo "remote_state_bucket = ${remote_state_bucket}"
    sed -i "s/REMOTE_STATE_BUCKET/${remote_state_bucket}/" ./common.auto.tfvars
    ```

+1. Update the `common.auto.tfvars` file with your github app installation id, along with the url of your repository.

 1. Commit changes.